stahir80td/quant-trader/README.md

 ---

 **Architecture:**
-> "I built a lock-free ring buffer in Go that processes market data with O(1) write operations and zero heap allocations.
-Multiple goroutines read simultaneously using RWMutex read locks, achieving 3.5x speedup over sequential execution."
+> I built a lock-free ring buffer in Go that processes market data with O(1) write operations and zero heap allocations.
+Multiple goroutines read simultaneously using RWMutex read locks, achieving 3.5x speedup over sequential execution.

 **Quantitative Methods:**
-> "The system implements weighted ensemble voting across 4 uncorrelated strategies.
+> The system implements weighted ensemble voting across 4 uncorrelated strategies.
 Each signal is conviction-weighted, requiring 3/4 agreement and >60% confidence for strong signals.
-This reduces false positives while maintaining adaptability across market regimes."
+This reduces false positives while maintaining adaptability across market regimes.

 **Performance:**
-> "End-to-end latency is 8.3ms at p50 and 12.1ms at p99, with throughput tested to 2,000 ticks/second.
-The architecture scales horizontally - each instrument runs an independent buffer with linear resource growth."
+> End-to-end latency is 8.3ms at p50 and 12.1ms at p99, with throughput tested to 2,000 ticks/second.
+The architecture scales horizontally - each instrument runs an independent buffer with linear resource growth.

 **Production Thinking:**
-> "I designed for observability from day one.
+> I designed for observability from day one.
 Real-time metrics track latency percentiles, strategy correlation, and execution time.
-The system handles connection failures gracefully with automatic reconnection and degraded mode operation."
+The system handles connection failures gracefully with automatic reconnection and degraded mode operation.

 ---